-For eligible participants based in Canada or in the U.S.A., for the fiscal year ended February 29, 2024, the criteria to determine the corporate financial component of the STIP were the consolidated adjusted EBITDA, the North America adjusted EBITDA and consolidated working capital reduction as a percentage of sales for the Corporation's business.
-Each performance indicator for the STIP payout had the following respective weight: (i) Consolidated adjusted EBITDA: 40%; (ii) North America adjusted EBITDA: 40% and (iii) Consolidated working capital reduction: 20%, for a total of 100%.
+For eligible participants based in Canada or in the U.S.A., for the fiscal year ended February 28, 2025, the criteria to determine the corporate financial component of the STIP were the consolidated adjusted EBITDA, the North America adjusted EBITDA and consolidated Free Cash Flow for the Corporation's business.
+Each performance indicator for the STIP payout had the following respective weight: (i) Consolidated adjusted EBITDA: 40%; (ii) North America adjusted EBITDA: 40% and (iii) Consolidated Free Cash Flow: 20%, for a total of 100%.

 The term "EBITDA" is defined as net income or loss attributable to Subordinate and Multiple Voting Shares plus depreciation of property, plant & equipment, plus amortization of intangible assets, plus net finance costs plus income tax provision, adjusted for extraordinary items.
-Refer to the "Reconciliations of Non-IFRS Measures" section in the Corporation's Management Discussion and Analysis for the fiscal year ended February 29, 2024 for a detailed calculation of this measure.
+Refer to the Corporation's Management Discussion and Analysis for the fiscal year ended February 28, 2025 for a detailed calculation of this measure.